Whatapalaver/100_Days_of_Code/r1-log.md

 ## Log

+### R1D21
+Working with blocks in Treehouse.
+It made me sweat a bit.
+I feel like I am on the edge of my understanding now.
+About to teeter into the abyss...

 ### R1D20
 A bit of slow progress recently but I've done more of the Treehouse course today working through blocks and different methods to call them eg. block.call or yield